emboiko/winDozer/readme.md

 **Invalid Windows**

-winDozer will discard attempts to Move or set a Window ID on the following windows:
+winDozer will discard attempts to Move, Adjust, Resize, or set a Window ID on the following windows:

 - The start menu
 - The system tray